near-ndc/gov/framework-v1/gov-framework.md

 The initial parameters are defined by the _Initial Setup Package_, which is voted by the Voting Body during Elections.

-### Operation Information

-The HoM is required to meet every 2 to 3 weekdays at minimum.
-This allows the HoM to move quickly and iterate efficiently.
-Any HoM member can make a proposal and put it into motion.
-8 votes in favor is required to pass.
-The voting period for all votes last for 5 days once they are proposed (the proposal creator decides when they are proposed).

-Timeframe:

-- Meetings at least every 2 to 3 weekdays
-- Voting is on-going and asynchronous.

-#### Vote Powers

-- Funding Proposal.
-Must specify Amount, Token and Target Account (similar to Transfer Proposals, but without executing the transfer immediately)
-- Proposal for budget allocation (see **Budget Package** above)
-- Proposal for long-term strategy / Focus.
-- Proposal to Hire.
-- Proposal to change mechanics.

-CoA has veto power over all active proposals or recurrent.
-Voting results are not valid until the cooldown period has passed without any veto enacted.

 ### Setup Package - Last Order of Business

 <aside>
 ⚠️ this is not implemented and will require approval from HoM to implement it.
 </aside>

 [Setup Package Overview](https://www.notion.so/Setup-Package-Overview-6df6ec7ac92d4703af1fee4a89c61da1?pvs=21)